What does inline hockey need to become an Olympic sport?

 Partial

-Global implementation
+Global reach

-Institutional Unit
+Institutional unity

 Global media audience

-Inline hockey has all the ingredients to become an Olympic sport: it's spectacular, fast-paced, accessible, and has a passionate community worldwide.
-The problem isn't the sport itself.
-It's the structure that represents it, which isn't yet ready to make that leap.
-And in that regard, there's still work to be done.
+Inline hockey has the ingredients to be Olympic: it is spectacular, fast, accessible and has a passionate community around the world.
+The problem is not the sport.
+It is the structure that represents it, which is still not ready to make that leap.

 This site is protected by hCaptcha and the hCaptcha Privacy Policy and Terms of Service apply.